|Registration Deadline:||March 17, 2017 almost 5 years ago|

 - Elizabeth Kent (Buffalo State College)

 - Elizabeth van Es (University of California, Irvine)

 - Dorothy White (University of Georgia)

-- David Wilson (SUNY Buffalo State)
+- David Wilson (University at Buffalo (SUNY))

 - Nilam Yagielski (Sweet Home High School)

 Success rates in mathematics as well as recruitment and retention rates in the mathematics pipeline are low at all education levels and are, across predictable demographics, disproportionately low for students who are women, Latin@, Black, American Indian, recent immigrants, emergent bilinguals/multilinguals, and poor.
 Efforts to address these low rates often focus on programmatic solutions such as creating mentoring or bridge programs to address perceived deficiencies.
 While these programs achieve some success, evidence suggests that they may not substantially improve students’ subsequent success in mathematics or meaningfully address the ways that students experience mathematics instruction.